 Dog Food Ideas with Raw Eggs

-I’ve experimented with a few different ways of how to actually feed the raw eggs.
+I’ve experimented with a few different ways of how to actually feed the raw eggs to my dogs.

 Cracked raw egg over dog food

-One option is to mash the raw egg up with the raw meal right inside the food bowl.
+One option is to mash the raw egg up with the raw dog food right inside the food bowl.

 Spoiler alert: pokes hole, sucks egg out, leaves shell.
 LOL

 Add raw eggs to dry kibble for an extra nutrient boost

 You can also add a raw egg to your dog’s dry food if you feed kibble.
 It will not only add variety to the meal, but also a ton of nutritional value!

 Remember that eggs are a complete source of protein as they contain all 8 essential amino acids.

 I suggested this approach to one of my pet sitting clients whose Boxer mix Rebel had skin issues where she was itchy and dandruffy quite a bit.

 Over the years, Rebel’s skin condition has improved.
 While she’s still eating kibble, she’s been getting raw eggs cracked over her dog food 2-3 times per week.